We've been featured in:

 Causes Of Falling In The Street

-Here are some possible causes of how someone could suffer a fall injury in the street due to a third party breaching their duty of care:
+Here are some possible causes of falling in the street due to a third party breaching their duty of care:

-- There could be a failure by construction workers doing maintenance checks on the water pipes to put a drain cover back on after work is completed.
-As a result, a member of the public falls and sustains a broken leg and head injury.
+• There could be a failure by construction workers doing maintenance checks on the water pipes to put a drain cover back on after work is completed.
+As a consequence, a member of the public falls and sustains a broken leg and head injury.

-- A pavement accident could occur if loose slabs are reported to the local council but no steps are taken to fix the hazard.
-This could cause someone to sustain a wrist injury and neck injury.
+• A pavement accident can occur if loose slabs on a busy high street are reported to the local council but no steps are taken to fix the hazard or cordon it off.
+This could cause someone to sustain a wrist or neck injury.

 How To Prove Public Accident Claims